symdeb/Arduino-Voice-Player/README.md

 will be lit so the person know when to start speaking.

-The microphones are very sensitive, just a small amount of sound will increase the value a lot So the micrphones must be distanced and isoplated from each as much as possible to prevent sound bleed.
+The microphones are very sensitive, just a small amount of sound will increase the value a lot So the micrphones must be distanced and isolated from each as much as possible to prevent sound bleed.

 Updating MP3 files can be done using the USB connector.